Sorry, you need to enable JavaScript to visit this website.

 The project ‘Y.business’, organised by the Ypsilon Institute (Zavod Ypsilon), enables young people between 20 and 30 years of age to gain competencies that they need in the modern business world and did not obtain during their formal education.

-The project 'Y.startup', organised by the Ypsilon Institute (Zavod Ypsilon), offers support to young people with developing their own entrepreneurial idea.
+The project 'Y.startup', organised by the Ypsilon Institute, offers support to young people with developing their own entrepreneurial idea.

-Other measures related to entrepreneurship education include the following:
+Other projects related to entrepreneurship education include the following:

 • ‘Brave.
 Creative.
 Enterprising.’
 (Pogumni.
 Kreativni.
-Podjetni.), a project supervised by the Institute for a Creative Society (Institute TiPovej!) that started in 2015 and is ongoing.
-It help young people acquire social and entrepreneurial skills while in secondary school.
+Podjetni.), a project supervised by the Institute for a Creative Society (Institute TiPovej!) that started in 2015. .
+It helps young people acquire social and entrepreneurial skills while in secondary school.
 They also strengthen their capacity for self-realisation and develope creative thinking skills.
 The programme is supported by the Office of the Republic of Slovenia for Youth and Office for Youth of the City of Ljubljana.

 • 'Promoting entrepreneurship and flexibility' (Spodbujanje podjetništva in prilagodljivosti), which was supervised by the Institute of the Republic of Slovenia for Vocational Training, was launched in March 2013 and lasted until October 2014.
 It promoted vocational education and training as ways for young people to learn about vocations as well as further education and employment opportunities.

 • 'Opening Doors On My Own' (Vrata odpiram sam) was led by the National Institute for Vocational Education and Training.
 The programme promotes entrepreneurship in education, targeting young people.
 The project arose from the need for new employment opportunities, and it encouraged youths to search for innovative ways to prevent unemployment.
 There is a perceived lack of entrepreneurial skills, entrepreneurship and personal initiative among young people.
-The programme was evaluated in 2015.
-Teachers believed that, among all the entrepreneurial skills covered in the programme, students improved most in terms of teamwork and knowledge of business processes
+The programme was evaluated in 2015 and it showed that teachers believed that, among all the entrepreneurial skills covered in the programme, students improved most in terms of teamwork and knowledge of business processes (

 • ‘Young and Entrepreneurial’ (Mladi in podjetni) was adopted by the MIZŠ in 2011 and was targeted towards those who left school early.
 The main aim of the programme was to renew and acquire new knowledge and abilities to identify individuals’ potentials and opportunities in the workplace.
 This was intended to increase the number of opportunities for youths in the labour market and encourage them to engage in the learning process.
 The programme was attended by three main target groups: those who left school early; youths who entered the labour market directly after the education and took low-qualified and unstable jobs and those with low educational qualifications (even if they completed primary education).
 The duration of the programme was 100 hours over 3 months.